Ghost Robot

-Ghost Robot is a creative content studio based in Williamsburg, Brooklyn.
+Ghost Robot is a creative content studio based in Williamsburg, Brooklyn, New York, United States.
 The company produces projects in a variety of media.

 History

 Ghost Robot was founded in 2002 by Zachary Mortensen.
 The company derived its name from the theme of a music video Ghost Robot was producing at the time.
 The video was for the song "In The Waiting Line" by the band Zero7, directed by Tommy Pallotta.
 "In The Waiting Line" was the first commercial use of machinima using the animation engine from the Quake video game.
 The video won awards at the first Academy of Machinima Arts and Sciences awards ceremony at the Museum of Moving The Image in New York City.

 In 2005 Mark De Pace joined the company as a full partner and spearheaded the formation of the company's roster of directors for commercial representation.
 The addition of De Pace repositioned the company within the industry and began their official move into advertising and commercial production.